Business

 A profile of a respected senior figure in Gulf family business whose career spans the cycles that built the modern regional economy, and whose name comes back to readers in half a dozen English spellings.

-Temperament is the strategy
+Temperament Is the Strategy

 The daily digest